TA-OOP-TEAMWORK-PROJECT/Virtual-Wallet/README.md

 **If you are interested in our project and want to take a closer look, after downloading and installing the requirements, check our documentation.**

-- You can do that do that by either using FastAPI /docs or /redoc
+- You can do that by either using FastAPI /docs or /redoc